Pasta with Mussels in Garlic White Wine Sauce (30 Minutes)

 Did you try this recipe?
 I’d love to see it!
 Tag @alliehagerty on Instagram and leave a ⭐️⭐️⭐️⭐️⭐️ review below!

-Pasta with Mussels and Garlic White Wine Sauce
+Pasta with Mussels in Garlic White Wine Sauce (30 Minutes)

 Equipment